mhbsiam/cafe/README.md

 # CAFE (Cell Analyzer for Flow Experiment)

-CAFE is an open-source, free, no-code, web-app platform for high-dimensional spectral flow cytometry data (SCF) analysis.
-CAFE has been developed in Python and it can run seamlessly on regular computers operating on either Windows, macOS, or Linux.
-The application will allow the analysis and visualization of SFC data to produce high-resolution publication-ready figures that support reproducible research of immune cell populations.
+CAFE is an open-source, free, no-code, web-app platform for high-dimensional spectral flow cytometry data (SFCM) analysis.
+CAFE has been developed in Python and it can run seamlessly on regular computers operating on either Windows or macOS/Linux.
+The application will allow the analysis and visualization of SFCM data to produce high-resolution publication-ready figures that support reproducible research of immune cell populations.

 ##
 ## How to Download CAFE